TeddyZenebe/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Used to store data (at the back end in database or redis) for individual users against a unique session ID.
+This can be used to persist state information between page requests.
+Session IDs are normally sent to the browser via session cookies and the ID is used to retrieve existing session data.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+used to hash the password before sending(storing) to the database

 - [ ] What does bcrypt do to slow down attackers?

+based on the given value bcrypt hash the passward again and agin. eg, if u give value 10 then bcrypt hash the password 2^10 (1024) times

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload and Signature

 ## Minimum Viable Product